MertKuzu/bank-application/README.md

  <h1> How to use </h1>

- Open the folder in vscode or something.
+ Open the folder in vscode or something like that.
  Write on the terminal this command: python welcomeWindow.py